Skip to main content

 Directions:

 1. Read the synopsis of Salesman in China aloud.
-You can also explore the House Program or resources included in this guide for more insights.

 2. Split the class into groups of 4-5 students.